Employment of Relatives or Household Members

 PDF- POLICY

-This policy establishes the guidelines and reporting requirements for the employment of relatives.
+This policy establishes guidelines and reporting requirements for the employment of relatives or household members.
 This policy applies to all current and future employees.

 - DEFINITIONS